devopsarr/readarr-go/readarr/docs/DiskSpaceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1DiskSpaceRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListDiskSpaceRequest struct via the builder pattern

 ### Return type